aleksnyder/aleksnyder.net/content/resume/_index.md

 visible: false
 display_title: Alek C. Snyder
 html_class: resume
+description: "A web-friendly version of Alek Snyder's resume."
 ---

 I am a hardworking and passionate web developer, constantly looking to better myself and provide everything I can to an equally dedicated team of developers.